jst-seminar-rostlab-tum/personio-foundation-coachai/backend/README.md

 - Check the `upgrade()` function for correctness
 - Verify the `downgrade()` function properly reverses changes
 - Check imports and formatting
+- If data needs to be inserted within the migration, add that to `backend/alembic/data`

 ##### 5. Test Migration Locally